 In lieu of a single lab test, physicians commonly use five diagnostic tools to determine if a patient has knee osteoarthritis or another medical condition.
 These tools are described below.

-Patient interviewA doctor will ask a patient about family history and to describe the onset of his or her knee symptoms, the pattern of pain and knee swelling and how symptoms affect lifestyle, as well as what makes the pain better or worse.
+Patient interviewA doctor will ask a patient about family history; when the knee pain began; whether other symptoms, such as stiffness, are present; what makes the pain better or worse; and how symptoms affect lifestyle.
 A patient’s reported symptoms are important for diagnosis and treatment.